Paul Raymond (musician)

-Paul Martin Raymond (16 November 1945 – 13 April 2019) was an English keyboardist and guitarist, best known for playing in the rock bands UFO and Michael Schenker Group.
+Paul Martin Raymond (16 November 1945 – 13 April 2019) was an English keyboardist and guitarist, best known for playing in the rock bands Savoy Brown, UFO and Michael Schenker Group.
 He also replaced Christine McVie when she left Chicken Shack to join Fleetwood Mac in 1969.

 Career

 Early career

 Raymond began his musical career in January 1964 as a jazz musician.
 His first professional group was also in 1964, as a member of Tony Jackson and The Vibrations, a group formed by Tony Jackson of The Searchers when he left in mid 1964.